DariusNetX/BagBrain-Dashboard/replit.md

-✓ Updated all component paths to use simplified URLs for reliable image loading ✓ Added comprehensive error handling and console logging for image debugging ✓ Confirmed character images now display properly as subtle background elements throughout dashboard
+✓ Updated all component paths to use simplified URLs for reliable image loading ✓ Added comprehensive error handling and console logging for image debugging ✓ Confirmed character images now display properly as subtle background elements throughout dashboard ✓ Streamlined meme system to single rotating header section for cleaner user experience ✓ Consolidated all viral memes into MemeHeader with 20 rotating phrases and 2.5s intervals ✓ Removed redundant ViralMemes, ViralEffects, and MemeTooltips components to reduce clutter ✓ Simplified BottomCTA by removing meme callout cards for focused sharing experience